 Another year, another winter.
-As winter arrives in Beijing and soon in Shanghai, I got to wondering: how much worse is winter air?
+As winter arrives in Beijing and soon in Shanghai, I got to wondering: how much worse is winter air in Beijing?

 To get to the bottom of it, I analyzed the last eight years of US Embassy PM 2.5 data for Beijing and Shanghai.
 I found that the capital’s air has averaged 111 micrograms in the winter versus 92 micrograms for the rest of the year.
 Shanghai was a little better at 65 micrograms in winter versus 40 micrograms in summer.